minweny/spring-zero-to-hero/docs/05-jpa-db.md

 ## 🚀 What You'll Build

 - A `Todo` entity mapped to a `todos` database table
-- A `User` entity with relationship to Todos
 - A Spring Data JPA `TodoRepository`
 - Integration with PostgreSQL via Docker
 - Ability to query and persist data from a real database